amitport/darbak/README.md

 npm install darbak --save-dev
 ```

-All task are written in coffee-script so you may need to install node's coffee-script globally:
+The code is written in coffee-script so you may need to install node's coffee-script globally:
 ```shell
 npm install -g coffee-script
 ```